wsoenksen/mca_diversity/readme.md

-mca_diversity

 =============

-getusermedia_initial_snapshot - currently in development for personal & non-commercial applications
+getusermedia_webrtc web application - currently in development for personal & non-commercial use